UIPEthernet/UIPEthernet/README.md

 You can setup debuging/logging level in utility/logging.h You can use this header file in Your scetch too.
 Add "LogObject" define for serial logging/debuging with board specific default setting.
 - Added support to MBED/SMeshStudio IDE.
-(Compiled to STM32F103RB (Nucleo).)
+(Compiled and tested on Nucleo-F302R8.
+(STM32F302R8))

 - (In 1.2.1) Added Abstract Print class to MBED for full compatibility (Can use print, println with uip objects.)